-To use the DG834 router on your network, each computer must have an installed Ethernet adapter and an Ethernet cable.
+To use the DG834G wireless router on your network, each computer must have an installed Ethernet adapter and an Ethernet cable, or a 802.11g wireless adapter.

 LAN Configuration Requirements

 For the initial connection to the Internet and configuration of your router, you need to connect a computer to the router which is set to automatically get its TCP/IP configuration from the router via DHCP.